vancif/cat-magic-arbiter/README.md

 > **Note**: During the ingestion process, Cheshire Cat will be unavailable.
 Please be patient, as this operation may take a significant amount of time depending on the size of the rules file.

 With these steps completed, Cheshire Cat will be fully equipped to assist with *Magic: The Gathering* gameplay and card queries.

+### Special tool included in the plugin
+- **Rule ingestion**: You can ask the Cat to ingest the rules anytime in any chat.
+If you do, the Cat will ingest the rules from the same URL specified above, but will perform this task asynchronously in the background.